 #1: Mid Fade with Hard Part

 This mid fade with a hard part is classic, timeless, and traditional.
-The coolest thing about this trend is the versatility of style that you get with this cut.
+The coolest thing about this hard part mens haircut is the versatility of style that you get with this cut.
 For men with a rounder face, go for a little more volume up top with your hard part.
 Men looking for a messy style should try the product Suavecit (Firme Clay or Matte).
 For men wanting a slick and sharp look, try using Suavecito (Original).

 #2: Thin Hard Part Haircut for Men